ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 ==============

-This proposes a new extension, ``ExplicitSpliceImports``, which modifies the import syntax so that imports used inside top-level splices are marked explicitly.
+This proposes a new extension, ``ExplicitSpliceImports``, which modifies the import syntax so that imports which are only used at compile-time are marked explicitly.

 Motivation
 ----------

+The primary goal of this proposal is to distinguish three different ways that modules are used:

+1. Modules whose code is executed only at compile time
+2. Modules whose code is executed only at runtime
+3. Modules whose code is executed both at compile time and runtime.

+Distinguishing these 3 different cases has several advantages

-If a module enables the ``TemplateHaskell`` then all imported modules are required to first be compiled to object code before name resolution can take place.
+1. If a module enables ``TemplateHaskell`` then all imported modules are required to first be compiled to object code before name resolution can take place.
 This is a major pessimisation because most of the imported identifers will not actually be used in a top-level splice.
+   Proposals (such as `#14905 <https://gitlab.haskell.org/ghc/ghc/-/issues/14095>`_) to increase build parallelism are far less effective in projects which use ``TemplateHaskell`` because name resolution depends on code generation for all dependencies.

-1. Using ``-fno-code``, any module imported by a module using ``TemplateHaskell`` has to be compiled to object code, this causes a significant slow down.
+2. Using ``-fno-code``, any module imported by a module using ``TemplateHaskell`` has to be compiled to object code, this causes a significant slow down.
-2. Projects such as haskell-language-server face a similar problem where normally modules are just typechecked, but when ``TemplateHaskell`` is enabled, a large number of modules have to be cautiously compiled to bytecode.
+3. Projects such as haskell-language-server face a similar problem where normally modules are just typechecked, but when ``TemplateHaskell`` is enabled, a large number of modules have to be cautiously compiled to bytecode.
-3. Proposals such as `#14905 <https://gitlab.haskell.org/ghc/ghc/-/issues/14095>`_ to increase build parallelism are far less effective in projects which use ``TemplateHaskell`` because name resolution depends on code generation for all dependencies.
 4. By using
-   splice imports you can separate the dependencies into those only needed at build-time and those only needed at run-time.
+   splice imports you can separate the dependencies into those only needed at build-time (1) and those only needed at runtime (2).
 This allows you to omit linking against packages only used during build time.
-5. When cross-compiling, all packages currently to be compiled for both host and target, in a similar way to the previous point, only build dependencies need to be built for the host and runtime dependencies for the target.
+5. When cross-compiling, all packages currently to be compiled for both host and target, in a similar way to the previous point, only build dependencies (1) need to be built for the host and runtime dependencies for the target (2).
+If a dependency is used at both compile and runtime (3) then it must also be compiled both for the host and target.

 Definitions